wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-adapter-for-sharepoint.md

 ### Capacity and performance limits

 Before you consider using RBS in your SharePoint solution, you should be aware of the tested performance and capacity limits of SharePoint Server 2010 and SharePoint Server 2013, and how these limits relate to acceptable performance.
-For more information, see [Software Boundaries and Limits for SharePoint 2013](https://technet.microsoft.com/library/cc262787.aspx).
+For more information, see [Software Boundaries and Limits for SharePoint <!-- deleted by customization 2013](https://technet.microsoft.com/zh-cn/library/cc262787.aspx) --><!-- keep by customization: begin --> 2013](https://technet.microsoft.com/library/cc262787.aspx) <!-- keep by customization: end -->.

 Review the following before you configure RBS: